Monkey Man (In Production)

 Hotel Mumbai (2019)

-I researched and wrote this with director Anthony Maras.
-It is based on the true story of the 2008 terrorist attack on the Taj Hotel.
-We started off with the accounts of various hotel guests from the documentary "Surviving Mumbai" , then became more interested in the true heroes of the story - the hotel staff.
+Hotel Mumbai tells the true story of the 2008 terrorist attack on the Taj Hotel.
+We started off with the accounts of various hotel guests from the documentary "Surviving Mumbai", but while staying at the Taj in the course of our research, we became much more interested in the hotel staff who are, of course, the real heroes of the piece .

 The Legend of Tarzan (2016)